Home/Reviews/West Elm

 Mid-Century Desk: Construction Details

-The West Elm Mid-Century Desk uses engineered wood cores, most likely medium-density fiberboard (MDF) or a comparable manufactured panel, with real walnut veneer applied to the visible surfaces.
+The West Elm Mid-Century Desk uses engineered wood cores, most likely medium-density fiberboard (MDF) or a comparable manufactured panel, with acacia veneer applied to the visible surfaces.
 The legs are solid wood with a walnut finish, which is one of the desk's strongest construction features: solid wood legs provide genuine structural stability and a tactile quality that engineered wood alternatives cannot replicate.
 The veneer surfaces are bonded to the core panels with adhesive; the quality of this bonding determines how well the veneer resists edge lifting and surface delamination over time.

 Drawer Construction